johnbywater/quantdsl/README.md

 ### Function definitions

 Function definitions can be used to structure complex expressions.
+The call args of the function definition can be used as names in the function definition's expressions.

-When evaluating an expression that involves function calls, the call args are used to evaluating the function, which returns an expression that replaces the function call in the expression.
-The expression will be evaluated with the function call arguments.
+When evaluating an expression that involves calls to function definitions, the call to the function definition is firstly replaced with the expression returned by the function definition, so that a larger expression is formed.

 ```python
 results = calc(source_code="""